ALFA (Mexico): Early years

 Under Bernardo Garza Sada's leadership Alfa diversified from its base into petrochemicals, synthetic fibers, capital machinery, farm equipment, television sets, and tourism.
 It also took a quarter share in Grupo Televisa, which virtually monopolized Mexican television broadcasting.
 Its assets grew from $315 million to $1.5 billion between 1974 and 1978, its sales from $194 million to $836 million, and its income from $21 million to $83 million.
 In 1978 Alfa was the only Mexican company in the Fortune 500 list of the biggest companies outside the United States, except for state-owned Petroleos de Mexico (Pemex).
 Himself a graduate of the Massachusetts Institute of Technology, Garza Sada staffed top management with graduates of MIT, Harvard, and the University of Pennsylvania's Wharton School of Business.
 One observer said they "always picked the kid with the Harvard MBA over the guy who really knew the business.
 The Alfa man had to look good on paper."

 Although Alfa formed joint ventures with Hercules and American Petrofina to produce polyester, Du Pont to produce other synthetic fibers, Ford to turn out aluminum cylinder heads, and Hitachi to make electric motors, it insisted on control.
 "We manage these ventures, always", Garza Sada told Forbes in 1979.
 "We demand that!"
 Alfa received $2.4 billion in loans from more than 130 foreign creditors and was planning to invest $3.5 billion by the end of 1984, almost three-fifths of it in money to be borrowed, mostly from sources outside Mexico.
 It was not only the leading private firm in Mexico but in all of Latin America.
 By 1980 it had 157 subsidiaries in 39 branches of the economy.

 In retrospect, following Alfa's near-bankruptcy in 1982, Alfa's success bred arrogance.
 Many of the lower-management people had no practical experience, while the experienced upper management took charge of firms about which they knew very little.
 The company unwisely abandoned its prudent traditional policy of only integrating firms that had similar or complementary products.
 One observer said that Alfa "bought businesses like someone would buy candies for their children."
-A foreign bank representative recalled, "They were on the same kind of roll that the Mexican government was on then.
+A foreign bank representative recalled, "They were on the same kind of role that the Mexican government was on then.
 Oil prices would know no limit.
 Grupo Alfa profits would know no limit."